Per Aspera Ad Astra (1981 film)

-Per Aspera Ad Astra (Через тернии к звёздам, USA screen name - Through the Thorns to the Stars; Humanoid Woman) is a 1981 Soviet science fiction film directed by Richard Viktorov and based on a novel by Kir Bulychov.
+Per Aspera Ad Astra (Через тернии к звёздам; U. S. title: Through the Thorns to the Stars; Humanoid Woman) is a 1981 Soviet science fiction film directed by Richard Viktorov and based on a novel by Kir Bulychov.

 Plot

 In the 23rd century, the starship Pushkin discovers a derelict alien spaceship of unknown origin.
 The alien craft's crew are identical humanoids created by an advanced cloning process.
 Most are dead, but one woman is found in a catatonic state.
 The leader of the mission, Professor Sergei Lebedev, brings her to Earth.
 He settles her in his house and names her Neeya.
 (Note: Or Niyya, or many alternate spellings.)

 Neeya suffers from memory loss and cannot recall anything of her past.
 As she adapts to life on Earth, she discovers she has a variety of telekinetic powers.
 A friend of Lebedev, Prof. Nadezhda Ivanova, begins studying Neeya's neurophysiology and finds a special neurocenter in her brain that can be triggered remotely.
 Neeya is visiting the beach with Lebedev's son Stepan when Ivanova triggers the system.
 Neeya loses control of her body and falls into the water.
 The device also triggers a clear memory of her home planet, where she sees a man explain the purpose of the control system, giving him control over the clones.
 The flashback ends when Stepan pulls her from the water.

 Neeya joins an archaeological expedition, where she has another flashback that reveals she is from the planet Dessa.
 She returns from the expedition to find that a diplomatic mission from Dessa has just arrived at the spaceport to ask for help from Earth.
 She learns they will return to Dessa on the Astra, and stows away on the ship.
 By chance, both Stepan and Prof. Ivanova are also aboard.